kninetimmy/Necksaver_xr/README.md

 - pitch axis added
 - translation when rotated fixed
 - GUI optimization
-- options to disable GUI output and joystick auto reconnect to eliminate any possible causes of stutter
+- options to disable GUI output and joystick auto reconnect to eliminate possible causes of stutter
-- list of OpenXR API layers reintroduced
+- list of OpenXR API layers reenabled

-If you update from an earlier version you can just replace XR_APILAYER_NOVENDOR_XRNeckSafer.dll and XRNeckSaferApp.exe with the new versions.
-Stop Mixed Reality Portal before replacing the .dll.
+If you update from an earlier version there is no need to run the INSTALL script again.
+Just replace all files (including the XR_APILAYER_NOVENDOR_XRNeckSafer.dll in your %Program Files\OpenXRApiLayer\ folder) with the new versions.

+Stop Mixed Reality Portal before replacing the XR_APILAYER_NOVENDOR_XRNeckSafer.dll.

-**But please delete your old config file (XRNeckSafer.cfg) and reconfigure XRNS from scratch.**
+**You should delete your old config file (XRNeckSafer.cfg) and reconfigure XRNS from scratch though.**

 **Changelog for beta2b:**
 - linear autorotation values are now saved correctly